 - Able to be left alone in a kennel or crate without causing them stress

-- Freedom Service Dogs cannot accept dogs that have a bite history against humans or other dogs.
+- Freedom Service Dogs cannot accept dogs that have a bite history against a human or another dog.

-- Additional traits that disqualify a dog from being a service dog candidate at FSD include:
+- Behaviors that disqualify a dog from being a Freedom Service Dogs candidate include:

 - Leash reactivity – Lunging at, vocalizing at, or becoming overly distracted by other dogs while on-leash.